PhpBB: phpBB 3.2.x

 The first of two release candidates for 3.2.x "Rhea" was made available on June 27, 2016, the second on December 9, 2016.
 It was announced on December 25, 2016, that the official launch for phpBB 3.2.0 would be on January 7, 2017. phpBB 3.2 introduces major changes and new functionality.
 Among the new features are a completely revised installer including CLI (Command-Line Interface) support, a new BBCode system that adds more power to quotes and supports emojis, and full support for PHP 7.1.

 phpBB 3.3.x

 The first release candidate for 3.3.x "Proteus" was made available on December 23, 2019.
 On January 6, 2020, phpBB officially launched phpBB 3.3.0.
 It was built upon 3.2 "Rhea" and it's their big step towards a more modern base while maintaining a clear update path.
-Since 2021 with 3.3.3 version, phpBB supports PHP 8 & MySQL 8.
+Starting in version 3.3.3, phpBB began supporting installations using PHP 8 and MySQL 8.
+The latest updates to the branch focus on stability improvements and user interface enhancements.